 The top-selling franchise for the Game Boy werePokémon Red,Blue, andYellow, the first installments of thePokémon video game series, which sold more than 46 million copies.[61][62]
 The best-selling single game wasTetris, with more than 35 million copies shipped, it was apack-in game included with the purchase of many original Game Boy devices.[63][64]

-One of the many criticisms for the original Game Boy was its lack of abacklight, so many third-party accessories were made to make play possible in low-light conditions.
+One common criticism of the original Game Boy was its lack of abacklight, prompting third-party accessories to make play possible in low-light conditions.

 The console received mixed reviews from critics.
 In a 1997 year-end review, a team of fourElectronic Gaming Monthly editors gave the Game Boy scores of 7.5, 7.0, 8.0, and 2.0.
-The reviewer who contributed the 2.0 panned the system due to its black-and-white display andmotion blur, while his three co-reviewers praised its long battery life and strong games library, as well as the sleek, conveniently-sized design of the new Game Boy Pocket model.[73]
+The reviewer who contributed the 2.0 panned the system due to its monochrome display andmotion blur, while his three co-reviewers praised its long battery life and strong games library, as well as the sleek, conveniently sized design of the new Game Boy Pocket model.[71]

 ^"Game Boy Owner's Manual".
 Nintendo of America.
 1989. p.
 6. RetrievedMay 26, 2024.Remove the cover on the back of the GAME BOY and insert the four AA batteries (supplied) as shown in the illustration.